 When Can Babies Sleep With a Stuffed Animal?

-Most people seem to think nowadays that the right age for babies to be given their first baby sleep bear or stuffed toy to sleep with once they are able to move about on their own.
-The logic behind this is that a baby who can roll over, or ideally even sit up, on their own, won’t be at such a high risk of SIDS.
+Most people seem to think nowadays that the right age for babies to be given their first baby sleep bear or stuffed toy to sleep with once they are able to move about freely and completely on their own.
+The logic behind this is that a baby who can roll over, sit up, crawl, cruise, or walk on their own, won’t be at such a high risk of SIDS.

-Most babies will hit this milestone at around a year of age.
-So, if you want to get some plush toys for babies to go in your little one’s crib, wait until they hit this milestone first to be safe.
+Most babies will hit this milestone at around 1 to 1.5 years of age.
+So, if you want to get some plush toys for babies to go in your little one’s crib, wait until they hit the 18 month milestone first to be safe.

 Many new parents will think about getting their little one a toddler pillow instead of a soft toy.
 These both come with different benefits and drawbacks.

-Understanding which type of comfort toy is better for your baby will help you to get him the right sort of comforter.
+Understanding which type of comfort toy is better for your toddler will help you get him the right sort of comforter.

-Pillows for toddlers are one example that can help your toddler get comfort.
+Pillows for toddlers are one thing that can help your toddler get comfy.
 Pillows should not be given to babies, though, due to the risk of SIDS.
-Once your toddler has control over their movements, though, a pillow could help them to relax and calm down.
+Once your toddler is 18 months or older, and has full control over their movements, a pillow could help them to relax.

-However, toddlers do not need pillows, and this is a common misconception.
-In fact, since their heads are so much smaller than an adult’s head, they don’t need the extra neck supports that adults and older children benefit from.
+However, toddlers do not “need” pillows, and this is a common misconception.
+In fact, since their heads are so much smaller than an adult’s head, they don’t need the extra neck support that adults and older children benefit from.

-- Pillows should not be given to babies, though, due to the risk of SIDS (sudden infant death syndrome).
+- Pillows should not be given to babies under 18 months of age, due to the risk of SIDS (sudden infant death syndrome).

-- Once your toddler has control over their movements a pillow could help them to relax and calm down.
+- Once your toddler has control over their movements a pillow could help them to relax.

 - Toddlers are escape artists.
 If you get your toddler a pillow for his crib, make sure you remember that he could use it to climb out!